hyde65/casting-agency/README.md

 ```
 - Return a json with the following keys
     - success: True
-    - movie with the following keys
+    - movie: the movie updated with the following keys
-        - id: The id of the movie
+        - id: (int) The id of the movie
-        - title: The title of the movie
+        - title: (string) The title of the movie
-        - release_date: The release date of the movie
+        - release_date: (string) The release date of the movie in the following format 'mm-dd-yyyy'
-        - actors: The actors who acted in the movie.
+        - actors: (arrays) The actors who acted in the movie.

 Example
 ```JSON
 {